binkley/modern-java-practices/README.md

 * You don't get peppered with questions that are answered "in the source" &mdash;because not everyone wants to read the source, and you'd rather be coding than answering questions ☺
 * Coding should feel easy.
-Problems you solve are _real_ problems, not nuisances because of tools or plugins.
-Your code demonstrably provides value to others, and the build supports you
+You solve _real_ problems, and do not spend overmuch much time on build details: your build supports you
-* Your code passes all the "smell tests": no simple complaints, and you aren't embarrassed when folks look over the code.
-Hey!
-You're a professional, and it shows.
+* Your code passes "smell tests": no simple complaints, and you are proud of what others see. _Hey!_ You're a professional, and it shows.
 (This is one of my personal fears as a programmer)

 ---